-Conventionally understood willpower is nothing but a set of priorities skewed to one side or other.
-For example a required but tiresome activity may be strongly resisted but as a matter of life or death is suddenly achieved with ease.
+At its core willpower is nothing but a set of priorities skewed to one side or other.
+For example a required but tiresome activity may be strongly resisted but as a matter of life or death is suddenly achieved in moments.
 Willpower is simply the present distribution of our motivations, how we freely decide to arrange them.
-The zealot, the fanatic – with a mind unbalanced – has huge willpower.
+The zealot, the fanatic – with a mind unbalanced – has huge willpower, at least in certain limited respects and for limited time.
 Willpower produced from simplification like this offers a kind of clarity but it may be the clarity of the insane.

 We may even need another word than willpower that emphasizes consciousness rather than self as the agent of change – perhaps “sense-power”.
 The motivating force being a sense of aesthetic order rather than self-defeating desire.
 The generation of will is unnecessary, a distraction and even counter-productive.

 Rather than battling the world and ourselves with desires instead try only to raise sensibility every day, make that the top priority and simply see what happens.

 There’s no need to create will when something is clearly seen as harmful; your senses help you avoid it as you would any other danger.
 If a large hole appeared in the path ahead would you need strong will to walk around it?

 If while walking home we saw an escaped tiger in the distance a clear and obvious course of action and the energy to carry it out would come at once without the middleman of words or thought.
 Our essential problem is we’re partially blinded, don’t fully see the tiger and so are deprived of the jolt of true perception.
 We can’t see the danger right in front of us and seeing is all that’s required; action if needed will take place automatically.

 When thinking clearly the sanest and healthiest choice truly is the easiest choice as all three converge.
 It’s not stronger will we need but sharper, clearer senses and the dispassionate mind-set to respond to them.